whysoq520/Tableau/README.md

 ![Usertype Dashboard](image/Usertype%20Exploratory%20Dashbaord.png)

-Dashbaord 2 to discover the information of Age group/ gender active time during day, at different month.
+Dashboard 2 - to discover the information of Age group/ gender active time during day, at different month.
 At this Dashboard, the interaction is set with hover plus dropdown.
-From this dashboard, when click around, you will be able to find that 65  and olde's  group are active from 1pm to 5pm versus other groups are active at 8-9am and 5-6pm.
-This group average tripduration is 28.4 minutes which is much higher than the other age groups less than 15 minutes.
-Per data, it is because the unknown gender member's average tripduration is 32.9 minutes.
+From this dashboard, when click around, you will be able to find that 65 and the elder's group are active from 1pm to 5pm versus other groups are active at 8-9am and 5-6pm.
+This group average trip duration is 28.4 minutes which is much higher than the other age groups less than 15 minutes.
+Per data, it is because the unknown gender member's average trip duration is 32.9
 ![Age Dashboard](image/Age%20Exploratory%20Dashboard.png)

-Dashbaord 3 the map of stations distribution
+Dashboard 3 - the map of stations distribution
-At this Dashboard, dropdown options are availble for weekday and months.
+At this Dashboard, dropdown options are available for weekday and months.
 It can help to discover the Trend of stations distribution.
 Generally, the most popular Citi Bank stations are in the central of Manhattan.
-From April to October
-, the travel seasons, some of  water front stations turns to very popular.
+From April to October, the travel seasons, some of water front stations turns to very popular.
 It gets less popular when the stations are away from the center of the city.

 ![Map Dashboard](image/map.png)